Travel 4 minutes 04 November 2024

 I needn’t have worried.
 And with a little bit of research, I found Somerset has a great deal to offer in its culinary vibe, especially in its commitment to locally-sourced ingredients:

-My nearest Michelin restaurant here in Somerset is [One Star and Green Star] Osip: They are passionate about their farm-to-table ethos and the results are delicious.
+My nearest MICHELIN Guide restaurant here in Somerset is [One Star and Green Star] Osip: They are passionate about their farm-to-table ethos and the results are delicious.
 David and I last went for an anniversary meal and had the shorter set menu.
-The aesthetic, service, and attention to detail is superb.
+The aesthetic, service and attention to detail are superb.
 Excitingly, they just opened a new premises this August and have bedrooms to stay over as well.

 The Three Horseshoes is also very close and a favourite of ours for a weekend lunch.
 It has the relaxed, informal feel of a traditional English Country pub, in a building from the 17th century, but the outstanding quality and thought behind the food means that it’s performing on a whole other level.
 A dog-friendly bar and family-friendly restaurant, means you can be entertaining mates visiting from London and know they’ll be impressed by the twist on hearty country dishes.
 Or you can just go for a dog walk in the rain then sit up at the bar near the fire with a pint and their signature mince on toast.